aleksrutins/railpacked/pages/recipes/mojolicious.md

   base="None"
   author="aleks"></extends>

 Mojolicious is a Perl web framework.
-This will deploy a full Mojolicious app; for `Mojo::Lite`, replace `src/scripts/*` with your entrypoint.
+This will deploy a full Mojolicious app; for `Mojolicious::Lite`, replace `src/scripts/*` with your entrypoint.

 ```json
 {